archagon/good-spirits/README.md

 # Licensing

 The source code is available under the GPL license with absolutely no support or maintenance commitments.
 Note that GPL-licensed code isn't compatible with the App Store.
-Please enjoy as an educational codebase or for personal use.
-(If you're interested in releasing a fork on the App Store, please contact me.)
+If you're interested in releasing a fork on the App Store, please contact me.

 You can find licenses for all third-party assets in the Licenses.txt file.